MarinCervinschi/Intelligent-Internet-of-Things/Playground/MQTT-Smart-Object-Design/README.md

 - **Python**: Used for both producer (vehicle emulator) and consumer applications.
 - **paho-mqtt**: MQTT client library for Python.
+- **gpxpy**: Library for parsing and generating GPX files, used to simulate vehicle GPS tracks.
 - **Docker**: For running the MQTT broker (Eclipse Mosquitto).

 ---